 There are numerous ways in which a health care provider could be subject to fines, penalties, and even criminal prosecution under the Federal and State False Claims Act.
 Providers who are unaware of the pitfalls of the Federal and State False Claims Act statutes can find themselves inadvertently subject to large civil monetary penalties and possibly criminal prosecution.
 Potential violations include:

 Health care providers need to be vigilant that their billing practices conform to CMS and other federal guidelines.
 An inadvertent error or procedural issue could lead to crippling fines and criminal penalties.
 Therefore, providers should seek guidance from a false claims act attorney to ensure that they are compliant with Federal and State regulations, including the False Claims Act.

-Our team of false claims act attorneys are experienced in handling criminal and civil false claims act matters.
+Our team of attorneys includes a former Medicare attorney, a former Medicaid fraud prosecutor, and several attorneys with master of laws degrees in health care law.
+Our false claims attorneys are exceptionally experienced in handling criminal and civil false claims act matters.
 Our false claims act attorneys can assist you in analyzing your policies and procedures to ensure that you avoid criminal and civil liabilities for False Claims Act violations.
 If you find yourself under investigation for alleged false claims act violations, our false claims act attorneys will work aggressively to prevent the filing of charges, or defend you if charges have already been filed.
 While there may be no validity to the charges, the false claims act penalties and collateral consequences can be significant.
 Therefore, you need an experienced false claims act attorney that can handle all matters related to false claims allegations.
 Our false claims act attorneys are experienced in both civil and criminal false claims act violation, as well as state and DEA licensing, Medicare exclusions and NPDB appeals.